jowagner/mtb-tri-training/README.md

 git clone ssh://git@gogs.adaptcentre.ie:2100/jwagner/mtb-tri-training.git
 ```

+TODO: make repo public when paper is accepted and made available

 Check under what name the cluster is detected: (You may then need to add a new
 section to the file below.)
 ```